 The introduction is also impressive, covering Branwell’s early life, the origins of the Glass Town stories and the famous tiny books, in addition to a history of Rogue’s evolution over the years.
 There are also unsurprisingly sections on historical piracy and its influence on literature, and also on Branwell specifically.
 It’s great introduction to not only the often confusing character and timeline of Rogue/Elrington/Percy, but also to the Glass Town saga more generally and the roles of both Branwell and Charlotte.
 This is a worthy addition to my Brontë juvenilia collection and to juvenilia scholarship.
 It’s an accessible and reader friendly edition of one of Branwell’s best and less confusing Glass Town tales and my copy is already looking a bit dog-eared.
 Go and get your copy now.

-By Nicola Friar a.k.a The Brontë Babe.
-All quotes are taken from The Pirate by Patrick Branwell Brontë (Sydney: Juvenilia Press, 2018) which is out now and can be purchased from the Juvenilia Press website.
+All quotes are taken from The Pirate by Patrick Branwell Brontë (Sydney: Juvenilia Press, 2018).